 - They are less sensitive to and involved with internal politics because it interferes with productivity.

-If you are ready to make your next hire a flexible one – be this full-time with flexible location, as described above, or part-time at 2 – 3 days per week – let Juggle help.
+If you are ready to make your next hire a flexible one – be this full-time with a flexible location, or part-time at 2 – 3 days per week – let Juggle help.

 Our experienced flexible hiring team can help you identify top-quality professionals with flexible working experience as well as help you identify how to improve your culture to better support flexible working.